MLTVlogs/MLTStorideas/README.md

 Este código fusiona las versiones del programa en ingles y español, o sea, este es el programa principal.

 ## STORIDEAS.exe
-This is the program that is ready to be used
+This is the program that is ready to be used.

-Este es el programa listo para ser usado
+Este es el programa listo para ser usado.